tetracorp/k240/docs/_posts/2022-05-20-cu-amiga-demo.md

 {:.right}

 Amiga magazines were generally written around two months in advance of the cover date.
-For example, old mailing list records note that the May 2000 issue of Amiga Format, its final issue, already hit the newsstands by 6 April, while the magazine was completed on 21 March.
+For example, mailing list archives indicate that the May 2000 issue of Amiga Format, its final issue, already hit the newsstands by 6 April, and the page layout and editing were already completed by 21 March.

-The CU Amiga exclusive K240 demo, distributed with the March 1994 issue, must therefore have been January 1994, around five months before the first completed retail build.
+The CU Amiga exclusive K240 demo, distributed with the March 1994 issue, must therefore have been completed in January 1994, around five months before the first completed retail build.

 The CU Amiga demo isn't all that exclusive.
 The same demo was given away with _Amiga Down Under_ #9 (May 1994), and was functionally identical (including the